 3rd: Lincoln Enviro Council [Prize: bag of Trade Aid goodies valued at $50+]

 This group gained a place in our first youth awards in 2010.
 They have maintained the momentum of past groups and are truly a catalyst for change within the school.
-This year they have focussed on trialling a new recycling system in collaboration with school’s maintenance staff and on taking their Earth Hour activities to a new level.
+In 2012 they focussed on trialling a new recycling system in collaboration with the school’s maintenance staff and on taking their Earth Hour activities to a new level.

-For further information on the 2012 award recipients, please contact Jocelyn at firstname.lastname@example.org.
+For further information on the Youth Leadership for Sustainability Awards, please contact Jocelyn at email@example.com.

 Annually a group of students from Canterbury are selected from a pool of applicants to represent the region at this 4-day hui.
 Participants will engage in workshops and activities designed to inspire them and build their leadership capabilities.

 Applicants need to be aged 15-18, involved in their school and/or community, passionate about, and want to make an active contribution to, the environment.
 If you have any questions about this event or the selection process please email firstname.lastname@example.org